 In October 2016, we received CE marking certification for VergenixSTR.
-Following adoption by key opinion leaders and establishment of sales in Europe, we intend to pursue regulatory approval for VergenixSTR in the United States under the PMA regulatory pathway.
+Following adoption by key opinion leaders and establishment of sales in Europe, we intend to pursue regulatory approval for VergenixSTR in the United States under the premarket approval application, or PMA, regulatory pathway.
 In November 2016, we entered into an exclusive distribution agreement with Arthrex GmbH in Munich, Germany, an affiliate of Arthrex, Inc, for VergenixSTR covering Europe, the Middle East, India, and certain African countries.
 Sales in Europe commenced in the fourth quarter of 2016.